Policy Regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors

 a) make queries of or request clarifications from other shareholders, either openly or privately, regarding the Company or their status as a shareholder;

 b) view the most frequently asked questions and answers;

-c) access the legal and corporate documentation that they require;
+c) have access to the legal and corporate documentation that they require;

-d) make queries regarding the ethical principles governing the Group or submit complaints through the shareholders' ethics mailbox (the "Shareholders' Ethics Mailbox");
+d) make queries regarding the ethical principles covering governance at the Group level ;

 7. Channels of Communication with Analysts and Institutional Investors

 7.1 "Investor Relations App"